andreeabirdie/arandomroom/README.md

 model=gemini-1.5-flash
 ```

-You are now ready to [follow the run the application guide for either Android or iOS](https://www.jetbrains.com/help/kotlin-multiplatform-dev/multiplatform-create-first-app.html#run-your-application)!
+You are now ready to [follow the run application guide for either Android or iOS](https://www.jetbrains.com/help/kotlin-multiplatform-dev/multiplatform-create-first-app.html#run-your-application)!

 # Built using